farrell-dan/concordia-mongodb-P1/workshop/exercise-1.2.md

 Take a few minutes to unpack this line.
 What is it doing?
 Add in a `console.log` of users to see what you get.

-Run the file in the terminal `node exercises exercise-1.2.js` to confirm that everything is working.
+Run the file in the terminal to confirm that everything is working.